In weighing 2024 run, Pence tests whether there is political life after Trump

 Advisers say Pence has struggled with exactly what to say about Trump.
 As when he was vice president, he regularly praises Trump, careful to never criticize the former president or allow too much distance between them.
 But now he also acknowledges their disagreements over Jan.
 6, however tepidly.

-During a half-hour private speech to Republican donors in Dana Point, Calif. earlier this year, Pence called serving under Trump “the greatest honor of my life.”
-He only addressed the attack on the Capitol near the end of his remarks, implicitly condemning Trump but training most of his fire on Democrats and the media — forecasting the message he sent with Hannity on Monday.
+During a half-hour private speech to Republican donors in Dana Point, Calif., earlier this year, Pence called serving under Trump “the greatest honor of my life.”
+He addressed the attack on the Capitol only near the end of his remarks, implicitly condemning Trump but training most of his fire on Democrats and the media — forecasting the message he sent with Hannity on Monday.

 As he reemerges on the public stage, Pence sticks to the same strategy he used by Trump’s side: Total fealty